hlavacM7/Czech-housing-analysis/README.md

 This is an end to end project in which i have implemented flask application, that is able to predict house prices in the Czech republic based on 4 features.

 ## Results
-- **Performance Metrics**: My main metric was R2 score, which ended up being quite good, given the data that i scraped.
+- **Performance Metrics**: My main metric was R2 score, which ended up being quite good, given the data that was available
 - Here's a quick snapshot of the results:

 ![Results Image](path_to_results_image)